 Pending projects and proposals

-All employees are required to sign this non-disclosure agreement as a condition of employment.
+All employees are required to sign a confidentiality and non-disclosure agreement as a condition of employment.
 Employees who improperly use or disclose confidential business or client information will be subject to disciplinary action, up to an including termination of employment and legal action, even if they do not actually benefit from the disclosed information.

 Parent Participation and Responsibilities